inFumumVerti/DHBWorld-Docu/README.md

 * *Receiving notifications:* User get a notification if a event gets reported enough

 #### 3.1.6 Dualis
 This part of the app will be an interface to connect with Dualis-Service to provide information about personal grades.
+It should also include some of helpful functions, which are absent in Dualis-Service by itself.

 **Use Cases:**
 * *Logging in:* User can log in with their dualis credentials